 Examples of these groups could be: Bible studies, book discussion groups, a weekly coffee hour, a teen group, a singles group, a parents with infants (toddlers, teens) group, a group for those who have experienced a loss and are grieving, phone committees to keep tabs on every parishioner each week, Daughters of the King, the Brotherhood of St. Andrew and many others.

 Of particular value is a Bible Study.
-It is interesting and informative to study the lectionary scriptures that are read each Sunday during the internet-church service.
-When the Sunday service is held on Zoom, U-Tube or Facebook, the parishioners can study the scriptures during the week prior to their being read during the church service.
-This makes the scriptures read on Sundays easier to understand and the sermon more meaningful and applicable to their lives.
+It is interesting and informative to study the lectionary scriptures that are read each Sunday during the both the in-person service and any service transmitted online.
+When the Sunday service is held online, the parishioners can study the scriptures during the week prior to their being read during the church service.
+This helps make the scriptures read on Sundays easier to understand and the sermon more meaningful and applicable to their lives.

 The Revised Common Lectionary Bible Study has been developed specifically for this purpose.
 In addition, it is the author’s hope that praying together, reading, studying and discussing the scriptures will help each participant to develop a closer relationship with the Lord.